Hear AI for your business |

 A DIY build doesn’t stop when it ships.
 It enters a maintenance cycle that runs indefinitely.

 LLM providers update models and deprecate endpoints.
-Twilio adjusts pricing tiers and API behavior.
+Twilio adjusts pricing tiers and API behaviour.
 Prompt drift happens as your product and policies change.
 Your vector index needs reindexing when the knowledge base updates.
-Each of these requires a developer to notice, diagnose, and fix.
+Each of these needs a developer to notice, diagnose, and fix.
+Industry estimates for voice AI maintenance put ongoing engineering at 20 to 30 percent of the original build effort per year.
+For a twelve-week build, that’s roughly three to four weeks of developer time annually just to keep the lights on, before any new features.

-4. Multi-Channel Coverage
+Multi-Channel Coverage

 A Twilio build gives you telephony.
 Full stop.

-6. Analytics and Lead Capture
+Analytics and Lead Capture

-Lead capture requires building a form flow, storing responses, connecting to a CRM, and handling edge cases (partial submissions, re-engagement).
-Analytics require logging every conversation, running sentiment analysis, extracting topics, and surfacing that data in a usable dashboard.
+Out of the box, a Twilio build gives you call logs.
+That’s it.
+Lead capture means building a form flow, storing responses, connecting a CRM, and handling edge cases like partial submissions and re-engagement.
+Analytics mean logging every conversation, running sentiment analysis, extracting topics, and surfacing it all in a usable dashboard.
+None of that is impossible.
+All of it takes time, and all of it is surface area for bugs.

 Where the DIY Build Still Wins

-Be honest about this: there are real scenarios where building on Twilio makes more sense.
+Be honest about this.
+There are real scenarios where building on Twilio makes more sense.

 Where Help Genie Wins

 Time.
 An afternoon versus six to twelve weeks.
-For a business with real customers and real missed calls, this is not a minor difference.

 Maintenance.
 Model updates, telephony changes, and infrastructure issues are ours to solve, not yours.